 Five Red Flags for AP Fraud

-The overwhelming majority of organizations find out about fraud from whistleblowers, according to the ACFE’s 2020 Global Study on Occupational Fraud and Abuse.
+The overwhelming majority of organizations find out about fraud from whistleblowers, according to an ACFE study.
 Internal audits and management reviews rank second and third as the most common sources of detection.
-But proactive surveillance, establishing IT controls and account reconciliation can cut the time fraud goes unnoticed in half, per the ACFE.
+But ACFE notes proactive surveillance, establishing IT controls and account reconciliation can cut the time fraud goes unnoticed in half.

 Some places the ACFE recommends looking for red flags include: